CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/README.md

 Email inbound flow: Evaluate changes made to avoid passing on message/rfc822 attachments to the Resolve conversation node as per documented limitation

-Email inbound flow: Changes made to forward cid parameter to engage-api for attachments
+Email inbound flow: Changes made to forward cid parameter to engage-api for inline image attachments